 Since most extensions and software work on community feedback, their alerts are real.
 But there is a downside to this: complaints can be old and outdated. imagine you are searching for a pair of sneakers to sell on Amazon and receive an alert from a complaint that was done in 2019. it’s better to rely on a few other sources and search for yourself to make sure that the deal is useless.

 How to Respond to Intellectual Property Claims Properly?
 [Action Plan]

 Amazon needs to see you take the claims seriously.
 So, in the first-place contact with the right owners.
 Their contact details should be in the IP claim.
 Try to understand the basis of their complaint.
 Sometimes the complaint is mistaken or not accurate.

-Once you understood how you violated their intellectual property, you can assure them you are not going to violate rights or even you will remove your listings of the affected ASINs.
+Once you understand how you violated their intellectual property, you can assure them you are not going to violate their rights, or even you will remove your listings of the affected ASINs.
 We hope that they accept it and issue a retraction with Amazon.

-If the right owner won’t issue a retraction, you can contact Amazon directly and explain the current condition.
+If the right owner doesn’t issue a retraction, you can contact Amazon directly and explain the current condition.
 It’s better to try to remove an IP claim from your account.